На русском языке

 Gravitational interaction

-The energy of gravitational interaction between two protons is given by:
+Energy of gravitational interaction between two protons is given by:

 U_{g}= -\frac{G M^2_p}{r},